shawnmarck/mcp-puppeteer-custom/README.md

 # MCP Puppeteer Custom

-A Managed Control Panel (MCP) server for browser automation using Puppeteer.
+A Model Context Protocol (MCP) server for browser automation using Puppeteer.
 This server provides a comprehensive set of tools for web testing, debugging, and automation through a simple HTTP API.

+## What is Model Context Protocol (MCP)?

+The Model Context Protocol (MCP) is an open standard developed by Anthropic that enables AI assistants to interact with external tools and data sources.
+It acts as a bridge between AI models and various data sources, including APIs, databases, and local files.

+This MCP server specifically provides browser automation capabilities through Puppeteer, allowing AI assistants in tools like Cursor IDE to control a browser, take screenshots, interact with web pages, and more.

 ## Features